Cactice/tenki-web-scraping/README.md

 # Warning
 This is really basic web scraping and it will break easily with a minor change in the website.
 It's probably broken by the time you use it.
-(Sorry haha)
+(Check build state of Circle CI!)